Pro-life proclamation from city of El Paso has some council members divided

 EL PASO, Texas (KTSM) – Mayor Dee Margo signed a proclamation making January 18th “Sanctity of Human Life Day.”
-It reads that it was proclaimed by the Mayor and the City Council of El Paso.
+The proclamation says it was signed by the Mayor and the City Council of El Paso.

 However, some council members say they didn’t know about the proclamation nor agree with it.

-The proclamation was read at Saturday’s Southwest March for Life where thousands of pro-life supporters gathered rallying against abortion.
+Organizers read the proclamation at Saturday’s Southwest March for Life where thousands of pro-life supporters gathered rallying against abortion.

 The proclamation was drafted by congressional candidate Patrick Hernandez-Cigarruista and was signed by Mayor Dee Margo on January 13th.